cpe305Spring17/spring2017-project-ethanharlig/README.md

 Crowdsource the best beer deals near you (_currently have support for San Luis Obispo, CA_)!

-Users can view the stores around them and check the cost of how much different beer costs at that store.
+Users of Budget Brews are shown the cheapest beer deals near them!
+They can filter the beer prices by beer brand and store in which they can select multiple brands or stores to filter.

-# Current Demo of the site with a 'party' background
+# Current state of the site with a "party" background
 ![](https://i.imgur.com/uAMicd7.gif)

 - Users